Vexoben/LTL_model_checking/document.md

 In the end, it uses the nested DFS algorithm to check whether a node in the accepting set is reachable from the initial states and is contained in a circle.

 An alternating algorithm of nested DFS is Tarjan's algorithm.
 If a node in accepting set is reachable from the initial states and is in a SCC(strongly connected components) that contains a circle(that means the size of SCC >= 2, or the SCC contains a self-loop), then the formula is not satisfied.
+Both nested DFS and Tarjan's algorithm are implemented.

 ### Data Structures